 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.

 Divorce proceedings are understandably emotional and painful for both parties and their children.
-If you find yourself facing a divorce, it’s important that you understand your legal rights and the divorce process.
+If you find yourself facing a divorce, you must understand your legal rights and the divorce process.
 As divorce and family law attorneys, we have more than a decade of experience handling divorce matters in Arizona.
 We will protect your rights and give you the peace of mind you need.
 Call us today and schedule your complimentary consultation.

 Arizona is a “no-fault” divorce state.
 This simply means that the person initiating the divorce does not have to give a reason or prove the other party at fault.
-However, don’t assume that no-fault divorce is a simple divorce.
+However, don’t assume that a no-fault divorce is a simple divorce.
 There will still be assets and debts to divide, and if you have children you will need to negotiate child custody and child support.
 One way to simplify the process is to hire a lawyer who works with a mediator.
 They can help negotiate a settlement that will save you both time, stress and money.

 60-Day Waiting Period

 The shortest amount of time a divorce in Arizona can take is 60 days, but some divorces can take years to settle.
-There are different factors that can affect how long your divorce will take.
+Different factors can affect how long your divorce will take.
 If you and your spouse have children together, own substantial assets together or have a contested divorce, the process can take longer.
 Working with an experienced family law attorney will ensure the divorce process is as quick and efficient as possible.

 In Arizona, every divorce begins with one spouse filing a petition for the dissolution of marriage in the family court.
 The petition must then be served on the opposing party, along with a summons and other accompanying documents.
 The petition may be served to the opposing party in one of the following ways:

 - by personal delivery,